Describe a skill that was difficult to learn: IELTS Speaking Cue Card

 Follow up questions

-What challenges did you face while learning Java?
+How did you overcome the challenges you faced while learning Java?

 Band 6-7